aws-samples/shopfloor-connectivity/examples/greengrass-in-process/README.md

 ![](img/MQTT_test_client.png "AWS IOT Core MQTT Test Client")

-You should be able to see messages beeing received.
+You should be able to see messages being received.

 ## Step 6: Remove the local deployment
 After successful testing we remove the deployment which was done locally with the following command: